Vegan Dutch Apple Pie

 I can’t promise that using canned apple pie filling will taste quite as good as making your own.
 But if you’re pinched for time, canned apple pie filling will definitely do the trick!

-I would recommend at least adding some lemon zest if you’re using canned apple pie filling.
+I would recommend at least adding some lemon zest if you’re using this.
 Although the recipe only calls for a tiny amount, it really helps to bring the flavours together!

 Put the pie onto a baking tray and bake in a 150°C/300°F oven for 45-60 minutes.
-Check the temperature with a knife every so often, and you’ll know it’s ready when it’s warm all the way through.
+Check the center with a knife every so often, and you’ll know it’s ready when it’s warm all the way through.

-I hope you enjoy my own take on this beautiful recipe.
-If you make it yourself, tag me on Instagram or use the hashtag #bakedbyclo to let me know how it went.
+I hope you enjoy my take on vegan apple crumble pie.
+If you make it yourself, please leave a comment or rating below to let me know how it went.
 Happy baking! xo

-A vegan take on the classic Dutch apple pie recipe.
+Dairy-free apple crumble pie.
 A sweet, cinnamon flavoured apple pie with crumbly streusel topping!

-For the pastry (sub store-bought pastry if desired):
+For the pastry (sub store-bought shortcrust pastry if desired):

 For the filling: